 Ending Police Abuse: A new way to Protect and Serve Our Minority Communities

-Any casual observer of Broward County’s racial disparity in arrests and incarceration would notice the damning statistics.
+Any casual observer of Broward County’s racial disparity in arrests and incarceration would notice the damning statistics pointing towards police abuse.
 According to the Prison Policy Initiative, in the state of Florida, there is an incarceration rate of 833 per 100,000 people, which means it locks up a higher percentage of its population than many wealthy democracies.
 In addition to arresting and incarcerating more people than average, people of color are disproportionately overrepresented in jail populations.
 These realities belie the distrust our communities of color have for the police and our justice system.
 Thankfully, there is a way for us to make this better.
 For that to happen, we need to make key changes within the Broward Sheriff’s Office.
 We need to begin protecting and serving our minority communities through fair, accountable and transparent policing.
 As your next Sheriff, I see it as a top priority to take the following steps to lead the way in a policing revolution that places our minority communities on equal footing as stakeholders in our civil society.

 Should I have the honor to become Broward’s Sheriff, I will tackle the perception that police officers don’t play fair.
 This means ending racial profiling as a routine practice, ensuring that all members of our public are held to the same standard and eliminating non-criminal incarceration of undocumented people in our county.
 Racial profiling, when a member of a racial group is targetted because of what they look like rather than what they are doing, is the very definition of unfair policing.
 According to a 2018 study conducted by Florida State University’s College of Criminology and Criminal Justice, Black and Afro-Caribbean residents are victimized by racial profiling to such a high degree that over half of our jail population is black despite making up only 17.1% of the state population at large.
 In 2019, Broward County Sheriff’s Office reported that approximately 58% of arrests were of African-Americans, who make up approximately 21% of the county population.
 In practice, this means that crimes committed by other groups are deliberately or inadvertently overlooked while we focus too intently on one group.
 This has not boded well for the results of the work we do.
 Indeed many of the higher-profile crimes committed by non-black residents and visitors in Broward County have involved failures to act that arguably would not have occurred if the perpetrators were black.
 This is unacceptable and this routine malpractice will end under my leadership.